-City of Current a condition of [m] :

-Palmer Suggests ordinance This suggestion has been
+City of Suggests ordinance This suggestion has been

-Paimer should exempt utility addressed in the existing
+datebook in the Calbert

 extensions by municipal ordinance.
-17.02.040(A)(1)
+17.02.040(A) (1)

 utilities within minimum requirements,

-service areas granted allows for following their
+service areas granted allows for following the

-by Regulatory own public process, as long
+by Regulatory own public process, as 1 long

-Commission of Alaska as it meets established
+Commission of Alaska as it meets established l·

 (which are outside of state or federal

 their municipal guidelines.
-The only thing
+The only the

-boundaries). the city will need to do in
+boundaries). the city will need to do o in

 addition to what they

-already do is provide prior
+already do is provide pr

-, notice of the project to
+notice of the project to o

 the director, and upon

-completion of public
+completion of public ļ

-participation, a decisional
+participation, a decision onal

 document (17.02.040(C).
 No

-Gibes of Ginilan company change necessary.
+change necessary.

-City of Wasilla Similar comments to Same comments as listed for
+City of Similar comments to Same comments as listed for

-Friends of City of Palmer Wants wider City of Palmer, above.
-The commission made
+Wasilla City of Palmer City of Palmer, above.

+Friends of Wants wider The commission made

-Mat-Su notification including amendments to include
+Mat-Su notification including amendments to include l·

-Mat-Su all affected community community councils in
+all affected community councils in

-councils SPUDS, wants notification process, to
+councils SPUDS, wants notification process, to o

-the public hearing to require that copies of
+the public hearing to require that copies of ļ

 be held by the planning written comments be

-commission, wants submitted to the director
+commission, wants submitted to the director OT.

 copies of public with the decisional

-comments to be included document, and to require

-with decisional notification be posted on
+comments to be included document, and to require with decisional notification be posted or

-document, wants impact the utility's and the
+with decisional notification be posted of document, wants impact the utility's and the 211

 analysis of noise & borough's websites.

 lighting, wants the

-borough to require that
+borough to require that Ì

 the utility should

 consider existing

 roads, or corridors

 etc. for location of

 the route or facility.
-Obanasa mada addad

 MSB Suggest adding language Changes made, added

 Community to make sure that subsection (d) to

 Development state, federal or 17.20.040(A)(1)

-1 utility board adopted quidelines for public
+utility board adopted

+guidelines for public

-1 process must at least
+process must at least

-1 meet our minimums.
+meet our minimums.

 MSB Port Suggests ordinance Regulations that apply to

-1.05 should not apply to other public municipalities
+should not apply to other public municipality ties

-Port District. and utilities should also
+Port District. and utilities should al so

-be complied with by borough
+be complied with by bore

 agencies.
-No changes made.
+No changes m ade.

 Other MSB Mostly typographical in Made corrections

 departments nature